 What is a School of Sanctuary?

-- A place that fosters a culture of welcome and safety for people seeking sanctuary, including asylum seeking and refugee families.
+- A school, nursery or sixth-form that fosters a culture of welcome and safety where every child can thrive, including those seeking safety.

 Why become a School of Sanctuary?